vmware-tanzu-labs/yaml-overlay-tool/docs/sections/useCasesForKubernetes.md

 >`yot -i ./examples/kubernetes/removeAnnotationsWithConditions.yaml -o /tmp/new`

-## insert Comments
+## Insert comments

-Sometimes you would like to add some additional comments to denote why you did something.
-Additionally, to document what something used to be set to in case you want to restore it to a previous state later.
+Add additional comments to denote why something was done.
+Document what the original value was set to in the event you later want to restore it to a previous state.

-There are other times where you want to add comments as annotations for another application's consumption.
+Add comments as annotations for another application's consumption.

 Yot **can** insert comments!

 ```yaml
 ---